Python-Markdown/markdown/docs/extensions/abbreviations.md

 ```

 The following three characters are not permitted in an abbreviation.
 Any
-abbreviation defninitiosn which include one will not be recognized as an
+abbreviation definitions which include one will not be recognized as an
 abbreviation definition.

 1. carrot (`^`)